mesosphere-backup/dcos-vagrant/examples/oinker/README.md

-# Oinker on Kubernetes on DCOS
+# Oinker on Marathon on DCOS

-This exmaple runs [Oinker-Go](https://github.com/mesosphere/oinker-go) on [Kubernete-Mesos](https://github.com/mesosphere/kubernetes-mesos) on [DCOS-Vagrant](https://github.com/mesosphere/dcos-vagrant) with [Cassandra-Mesos](https://github.com/mesosphere/cassandra-mesos).
+This exmaple runs [Oinker-Go](https://github.com/mesosphere/oinker-go) on [Marathon](https://mesosphere.github.io/marathon/) on [DCOS-Vagrant](https://github.com/mesosphere/dcos-vagrant) with [Cassandra-Mesos](https://github.com/mesosphere/cassandra-mesos) and [Marathon-LB](https://github.com/mesosphere/marathon-lb).

 ## Install DCOS

 1. Follow the [dcos-vagrant setup](https://github.com/mesosphere/dcos-vagrant#setup) steps to configure your installation.
-1. Use vagrant to deploy a cluster with 4 agent nodes (requires 10GB free memory):
+1. Use vagrant to deploy a cluster with 3 private agent nodes and 1 public agent node (requires 10GB free memory):

     ```
-    vagrant up boot m1 a1 a2 a3 a4
+    vagrant up boot m1 a1 a2 a3 p1
     ```
 1. Wait for DCOS to come up.
 Check the dashboard: <http://m1.dcos/>.
 1. Install the [dcos-cli](https://github.com/mesosphere/dcos-cli) by following the instructions on the DCOS Dashboard